FrankWJW/cascade_transfer_learning_medical/README.md

 ## Reproducing Figure 1(b)
 check TCL_IDC.ipynb reproduce the result for Figure 1(b) in the paper.
-If want to train the network from scratch, please follow the step below:
+If want to train the network, please follow the step below:

-## Steps to train the network from scratch
+## Steps to train the network

 First, download dataset in [Here](https://www.kaggle.com/paultimothymooney/breast-histopathology-images).